How Sunspots Are Burned Off the Face With Liquid Nitrogen

 - Wear pants and long-sleeved shirts to keep the sun off of the skin.

-- Wear a wide-brim hat to protect your head and ears.
+- Wear a wide-brimmed hat to protect your head and ears.